-Home to hidden waterfalls, secrets of St Cuthbert and walking routes in abundance, beautiful Bellingham’s idyllic setting makes for a peaceful escape.
+Situated on the border of the Northumberland National Park, Bellingham is home to hidden waterfalls and walking routes in abundance.
+You can also discover the secrets of St Cuthbert's Church by looking for 'The Lang Pack', allegedly the grave of a robber who tried to infiltrate a local house.
+Bellingham’s idyllic setting makes for a peaceful escape.
 Sitting on the banks of the North Tyne, stone cottages adorned with ivy sit around every corner, oozing that stereotypical English village charm.

-Find an open fire, kick off your shoes and warm your toes in one of Bellingham’s irresistibly cosy pubs or family-run B&Bs.
-Snug cafés can be found on the quirky street corners, where you can fill your (walking) boots with a Full English or a cream-smothered scone.
+Find an open fire, kick off your shoes and warm your toes in one of Bellingham’s irresistibly cosy pubs.
+You will also find an abundance of Dog-friendly pubs in Bellingham such as the Riverdale Hall Hotel or The Cheviot Hotel to accommodated a nearby walk in Northumberland.
+Snug cafés offering a warm welcome can be found on the quirky street corners, where you can fill your (walking) boots with a Full English or a cream-smothered scone.

 Time your visit with Bellingham’s annual show and country festival and enjoy live bands, children’s activities, food stalls, beer tents, traditional Northumbrian games and more.